-You’ve heard it a hundred times, but it’s true – a restaurant business plan is one of the most (if not the most) important elements in getting your business idea off the ground.
-There are a few reasons fore this:
+You can't start a restaurant without a plan.
+A restaurant business plan is one of the most (if not the most) essential elements in getting a new restaurant off the ground.
+There are a few reasons for this:

-- A business plan is typically the first thing any investor will want to look it
+- A business plan is typically the first thing any lender or investor will want to look at

 - Taking the time and energy to create one proves to others (and yourself) that you're serious about the venture

-- You'll have a document to easily reference when anything arises during the planning or opening of your restaurant.
+- You'll have a document to reference during the planning or opening of your restaurant.

 A business plan is commonly associated with investors—it's what they will look to for a better understanding of a business, its concept, and its competitive advantage.
-It will also show how long it will take for the business to become profitable.
+It will also show how you plan to create a successful restaurant.

 - Your market position and competitive advantage

-- Your financial projections and break even point in sales and in days
+- Your financial projections and the break-even point in sales and days

 Your restaurant's mission statement should boil down the essence of why you're starting this new venture in just a few words.

-Some mission statements are short and to the point, like Ninety Nine's (“A Passion to Serve”).¹ However, if your mission can’t be simplified in just four words, there's no harm in elaborating.
-Jamba Juice’s mission statement (“To become the world’s leading blender of fruit and other naturally healthy ingredients”) is a bit wordy by comparison, but clearly speaks to the company’s unique position and menu offerings.²
+Some mission statements are short and to the point, like Ninety Nine's (“A Passion to Serve”).
+If you can't simplify your mission in just four words, there's no harm in elaborating.
+Here is Union Square Hospitality Group's mission statement:

-Explain how your restaurant will stand out the sea of restaurant competition the world is facing right now.
-A good idea is to include a SWOT analysis for your restaurant, outlining the internal strengths and weaknesses you believe your business would have, as well as any external opportunities and threats you'd face.³
+Explain how your restaurant will stand out in a sea of competition.
+A good idea is to include SWOT analysis for your restaurant, outlining the internal strengths and weaknesses you believe your new business would have, as well as any external opportunities and threats you'd face as an entrepreneur.

 Here are examples of each: